jacobwilliams/qtpyguihelper/tests/README.md

-# QtPyGuiHelper Test Suite
+# vibegui Test Suite

-This directory contains all tests for the qtpyguihelper library.
+This directory contains all tests for the vibegui library.

 ## Running Tests